saturdays are for pancakes.

 it was one of the most perfect breakfasts i had ever made.

-there was a profound joyful silence for a very long time. after which there was nothing else to do but go back to bed for an afternoon nap.
+there was a joyful silence for a ong time. after which there was nothing else to do but go back to bed for an afternoon nap.